Dennis Grimaldi

 Dennis Grimaldi is an American theatrical producer, director, and choreographer who has worked on Broadway, Off Broadway, television, and on London's West End.

 Biography

 Dennis Grimaldi was born in Melrose Park, Illinois.
 He is a graduate of Proviso East High School.
 He studied dance at the Stone-Camryn School and Gail Larry School, Ronn Forella, Luigi and with John Aristides, and Jack Cole.
-Under the tutelage of Eugenie Leontovich, John Reich and Charles McGaw, he graduated with a Bachelor of Fine Arts in acting on scholarship from Goodman School of Drama at the Art Institute of Chicago (now at DePaul University), and also studied at Indiana University.
+Under the tutelage of Eugenie Leontovich, John Reich and Charles McGaw, he graduated with a Bachelor of Fine Arts in acting on scholarship from The Goodman School of Drama at the Art Institute of Chicago (now at The Theater Department of DePaul University), and also studied at Indiana University.
+Long time partner and spouse of 2 time Olympic Champion and Emmy Award Sport Analyst Dick Button.

 Stage career

 As an actor and dancer, he co-starred in A Flea in Her Ear, Caesar and Cleopatra, The Sound of Music, Funny Girl, A Song for Cyrano (Cyrano), and Follies.
 As a dancer, he also appeared in Man of La Mancha, Hello, Dolly!, Promises, Promises, Sugar and other productions.